Sky360-Repository/gui-openmct/README.md

 <h3>IV.
 Openmct-Tutorial</h3>
 **OpenMCT folder is included as the base folder to build off of for the project.
 It contains the base material for us to get started.**
+The folder is labled 'gui-openmct'.
+CD into that folder and type 'npm install' and once it is finished install all node packages, type 'npm start'.
+Then in the browser, type 'localhost:8080' and you should see the openmct GUI.
+These directions are also located in the ReadMe located in the 'gui-openmct' folder.

 <h3>V. ROS2 Nodes and Topics</h3>